UniSalento-IDALab-IoTCourse-2021-2022/wot-project-part1-MarcoStabile/README.md

 Then the python code starts scanning the room and searches the mac addresses fetched from the database.
 If the device is found a JSON payload is sent to the server to update position, otherwise the device status in that room is "Not found".
 Also when an anomaly is detected a JSON payload is sent to alert the server.

+In the repository there are 2 files for Beacon Detection, the only difference is the Room variable.
+Make sure to change it with the actual room name.